 May be issued a restricted Class D license (G) upon successfully passing all parts of the driver license examinations.
 A restriction (G) shall grant to the licensee the privilege to operate a Class D vehicle only during daylight hours except for driving to and from work, school, school activities, and church activities, or if a parent or legal guardian is a passenger in the front seat of the vehicle, the person may drive at any time, and may not operate a motor vehicle with more than one passenger unless all passengers live in the same household or unless the parent or guardian is a passenger in the front seat of the vehicle.
 47-6-105 A.3

-16 1/2 YEAR OLD WHO HAS BEEN ISSUED A RESTRICTED (G) LICENSE
+16 1/2 YEAR OLD WHO HAS BEEN ISSUED A RESTRICTED (G) LICENSE with no driver education

 Can be issued an unrestricted Class D license if he or she has had a restricted (G) Class D license for a minimum of thirty (30) days and who has not been convicted of, pled guilty to, or pled no contest to any moving vehicles violations; provided, if the licensee holds a restricted (#9) Class D license must successfully pass a driving examination.
 47-6-105 A.4